Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference Detection

 Let $\mathbf{R}$ be the user-plane RIPs measurements of a given BS collected periodically and sorted column-wise per PRB.
 Thus, $\mathbf{R}\in\mathbb{R}^{\vert\mathcal{T}\vert\times N_\text{PRB}^{(u)}}$, where $\mathcal{T}$ is the set of measurements collection time window at a given periodicity (e.g., hourly) \cite{9500204}.

-\review{Let us formulate our proposed method as a detection problem.
+Let us formulate our proposed method as a detection problem.
 Thus, a binary hypothesis testing is formulated where for a given BS, the null hypothesis $\mathcal{H}_0$ denotes absence of intermodulation interference while the alternative hypothesis $\mathcal{H}_1$ denotes the presence of intermodulation interference.
-These instances of absence or presence are studied through the} use of linear regression, which allows us to study if the RIP slopes with the PRBs.
-Specifically, depending on the slope value $\beta_1$ and the score of fit ($R^2$) there are the following qualitative cases: 1) poor line fitting, 2) good line fitting and a small slope, and 3) good line fitting and a large slope. \review{It should be clear that case 3 represents $\mathcal{H}_1$.}
+These instances of absence or presence are studied through the use of linear regression, which allows us to study if the RIP slopes with the PRBs.
+We choose linear regression to avoid having to deal with training and test data.
+Then, depending on the slope value $\beta_1$ and the score of fit ($R^2$) there are the following qualitative cases: 1) poor line fitting, 2) good line fitting and a small slope, and 3) good line fitting and a large slope. {It should be clear that case 3 represents $\mathcal{H}_1$.}

-\textbf{Poor line fitting:} with $R^2 < \epsilon_\text{linear}$, the relationship between RIP and the PRBs is not linear enough to conclude the existence of intermodulation interference on the BS.
-For example, there could be either 1) narrow-band interferers that impact only a select group of PRBs (which have low score of fit) or 2) wide-band interferers that are not due to intermodulation.
-Narrow-band interferers may have a bandwidth not exceeding $N_\text{SC}\Delta f$, for example.
+\textbf{Poor line fitting:} With $R^2 < \epsilon_\text{linear}$, the relationship between RIP and the PRBs is not linear enough to conclude the existence of intermodulation interference on the BS.
+For example, there could be either 1) narrow-band interferers that impact only a select group of PRBs (which have low score of fit) or 2) peaks due to spectral leakage are in the receive band.